JB Pritzker: Early life, family, and education

 Pritzker was born in Palo Alto, California, on January 19, 1965.
 He is the son of Donald Pritzker and Sue Pritzker (née Sandel).
 Pritzker is named after his paternal uncles, Jay Pritzker and Robert Pritzker, and is known by his initials ("JB" for "Jay Bob").
-Pritzker's grandfather, Abe Pritzker, was a business lawyer.
+He has two older siblings: Anthony and Penny, the latter of whom served as the United States Secretary of Commerce under Barack Obama.

 Pritzker is a member of the Pritzker family, a Jewish family of Ukrainian descent that was prominent in business and philanthropy during the late 20th century.
 The Pritzkers have consistently ranked near the top of the Forbes "America's Richest Families" list since its inception in 1982.

-Pritzker's father, Donald Pritzker, was the president of Hyatt Hotels; he died of a heart attack at age 39 in 1972.
-After his father died and his mother became ill, Pritzker moved in with his aunt, Cindy Pritzker, at age 12.
-Pritzker's mother, Sue Pritzker, died in an accident at age 49 in 1982.
-Pritzker's older siblings are Anthony Pritzker and former United States secretary of commerce Penny Pritzker.

-Pritzker has said that certain overseas trusts for which he was the designated beneficiary were set up by his grandfather and are used only for charitable contributions, yielding no personal benefit to him.

 Pritzker was raised in Atherton, California.
+His father, Donald, was the president of Hyatt, a hotel chain owned by the Pritzker family.
+Donald was credited with growing Hyatt into the nation's fifth-largest hotel chain at the time of his death.
+Pritzker's parents were also active in Democratic politics in California.
+Pritzker later credited this exposure with spurring his own interest in politics.

-He attended Milton Academy, a boarding school in Milton, Massachusetts, and graduated from Duke University with a Bachelor of Arts in political science.
-In 1993, he earned his Juris Doctor from Northwestern University School of Law.
-He is an attorney and a member of the Illinois State Bar Association and the Chicago Bar Association.
+In 1972, Donald Pritzker died of a heart attack at age 39.
+After his father died, Pritzker's mother struggled with alcoholism and depression.
+As a result, at age 12, Pritzker moved to Chicago to live with his aunt and uncle, Jay and Cindy Pritzker.
+He graduated from Milton Academy, a boarding school in Massachusetts, and attended Georgetown University before transferring to Duke University, from which he graduated with a Bachelor of Arts in political science.
+He returned to Chicago and earned his Juris Doctor from Northwestern University School of Law in 1993.